 A man name Eisenhower was the 34th President of the United States: a fact.
 Eisenhower was a part of humanity's visual experience and is recorded history.

 Was Jesus resurrected?
+Your choice.
 We have reports of this, but these reports might be hearsay rather than real observations.
 And resurrection is not something that has been widely corroborated empirically.

 Was Barrack Obama born in Kenya?
 Evidence points to his having been born in the Hawaiian Islands.